Source: Our Pond and Wet Meadow

 Trump derangement syndrome strikes again.
 Dick’s cousin sent a long diatribe about some swastikas and Nazi symbols on a New York subway.
 Disgusting stuff yes, but obviously amateurish, written in felt pen.
 (Other subway riders promptly removed the stuff with hand sanitizer, hurrah for them.)
 The message from the cousin blamed the event on President Trump and demanded we immediately repudiate President Trump and join him to rise up against President Trump before we all end up in gas chambers.

-I replied that, where such statistics are kept, such blatant acts of Jew hate are overwhelming done by radical Islamic extremists and the Democratic Party has among their consideration for leadership, a person whom experts on the topic say has a lot of ties to radical Islamic extremists so maybe he should look at his own party if he is worried about gas chambers for Jews.
+I replied that, where such statistics are kept, such blatant acts of Jew hate are overwhelming done by radical Islamic extremists.
+The Democratic Party has among their consideration for leadership, a person whom experts on the topic say has a lot of ties to radical Islamic extremists.
+Maybe he should look at his own party if he is worried about gas chambers for Jews.

 My husband told him President Trump could not have written that graffiti because someone would have seen him do it and President Trump would have signed his own work.
 He then added that President Trump had more Jewish grandchildren that both of them combined so gas chambers for Jews are highly unlikely under his presidency.

-The cousin said that he should tell us to just f*ck off but since Dick is a relative he would be polite.
-He then devolved diatribe about how crazy we are, followed by many more far less flattering descriptives including implying we are abnormal by sending us copies of email messages calling for the ousting of President Trump from his buddies (and forwarding emails of those who agree with him under the title of “This how normal people react.”).
+The cousin replied that he should tell us to just f*ck off but since Dick is a relative he would be polite.
+He then devolved into a diatribe about how crazy we are, followed by many more far less flattering descriptives.
+This included implying we are abnormal by sending us copies of email messages calling for the ousting of President Trump sent to him from his buddies under the title of “This how normal people react.”
 Then he said we are never, ever to contact him again.
 He finished by citing stuff from the group he is in that is going to ‘rise up’ against hate and overthrow President Trump and take back the USA .
 (Apparently he did not see any irony in claiming he is against hate while directing so much hate at us himself.
 Like these folks.)

 People like this are, quite simply, f*cking deranged nutcase loons.
-Thank goodness this cousin is also a strong advocate of gun control he boasts about not owning one and he lives in New York.
+Thank goodness this cousin is also a strong advocate of gun control.
+He boasts about not owning one and he lives in New York, far away from us.
 I shudder to think what such a hate filled angry person could to us do if he owned a gun and lived nearby.